 Birth Control Methods

-This prevents pregnancy by killing the sperm.
-Spermicides come as foams, jellies, creams and vaginal suppositories.
-When used alone they are not that reliable, but work best when combined with another method of birth control such as condoms, diaphragms and cervical caps.
+Spermicides come as foams, jellies, creams, suppositories, and tablets.
+They help prevent pregnancy by killing sperm.
+When used alone they are not that reliable.
+They work best when combined with other birth control methods such as diaphragms and cervical caps.

-All of these methods help prevent pregnancy by covering the opening of the uterus (cervix) and preventing the sperm from passing through.
-They also help protect against some STDs.
+All of these methods help prevent pregnancy by covering the opening of the uterus (cervix).
+This prevents sperm from passing through.

 This method requires that you know when in your menstrual cycle you are likely to become pregnant.
 Then, you avoid sex during those days.
 This requires careful planning and good discipline.
-Your doctor can explain more about how this works.
+Your healthcare provider can explain more about how this works.

 Tubal Ligation and Vasectomy

 These are surgical methods to prevent pregnancy.
 Tubal ligation is an option for women.
 The fallopian tubes are blocked or cut (ligated).
 This keeps the egg from passing into the uterus or sperm from reaching the egg.
 Vasectomy is an option for men.
 The tubes that normally carry sperm to the penis are either closed or blocked.
 Both tubal ligation and vasectomy are permanent both control methods.
 This means reversal is either not possible or unlikely to work.
 They are good choices for women and men who know that they do not want to have children in the future.